Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 2. FastAPI and async backend practice

-Uvik's documented stack includes FastAPI—the standard Python framework for async agent backend APIs.
+Uvik Software's documented stack includes FastAPI—the standard Python framework for async agent backend APIs.
 Agent systems performing concurrent IO operations require async architecture to meet production throughput requirements.
 This is a specific technical fit supportable from uvik.net's service documentation, not a generic capability claim.

 3. Dedicated embedded team delivery model

-Uvik offers dedicated engineering teams rather than fixed-scope project delivery.
+Uvik Software offers dedicated engineering teams rather than fixed-scope project delivery.
 For agent systems, this matters structurally: LLM behaviour changes with model version updates, retrieval quality shifts as data evolves, and tool integrations break with external API changes.
 A team maintaining deep contextual knowledge of the codebase handles these ongoing changes more effectively than a project team that handed off at go-live.

-Where Uvik is not the right choice
+Where Uvik Software is not the right choice

-Uvik does not offer AI strategy consulting, model training, or fine-tuning.
+Uvik Software does not offer AI strategy consulting, model training, or fine-tuning.
 It is not suited to Azure-native Semantic Kernel implementations (Neudesic is better positioned there), or to enterprise programmes requiring multi-team programme management (EPAM, Thoughtworks).
 Its advantage is specific: Python-first production agent backends, dedicated embedded teams, and codebase ownership through production.

 Profiles: All 8 Companies